Excel File Interaction

 You can use SenseTalk to access data stored in Microsoft Excel format.
 Using the functions in this section, SenseTalk reads and writes data directly in individual cell values.

-You can update and write values back to an Excel spreadsheet file, and you can update properties, such as text color or font size, in a cell.
+You can update and write values back to an Excel spreadsheet file, and update properties, such as text color or font size, in a cell.
 For example, you could configure SenseTalk to read data from a spreadsheet, use this data to drive tests, then write the test results back to the spreadsheet.

 The functions described here are distinct from SenseTalk’s database capabilities.
 To access the contents of a spreadsheet as a database, see Working with Excel as a Database.